 In addition to work in Northern Australia I have conducted research in New York City and Peru, and in 2001 produced an ethnographic documentary under the auspices of the Program in Culture and Media titled "A Cat in a Sack," focused on the performance practice of New York's Hungry March Band.

 PhD, Department of Anthropology, NYU 2005; Certificate in Culture and Media; 2001.

 Books and edited collections:

 2016.
 The Voice and Its Doubles: Music and Media in Northern Australia.
-Duke University Press.
+Durham and London: Duke University Press.

-2012 Radio Fields: Anthropology and Wireless Sound in the 21st Century.
-NYU Press. [co-editor]
+2012.
+Radio Fields: Anthropology and Wireless Sound in the 21st Century (with Lucas Bessire).
+New York University Press.

 Articles and Chapters: